 - Have fun using your no-cook homemade glue.
 Store any leftovers in the fridge for up to 3 days.

-We had a lot of fun researching and testing all the different glue recipes and coming up with the best homemade glue.
+We had a lot of fun researching how to make glue and testing all the different recipes in order to come up with the best homemade glue.
 Making glue is actually a fun activity in and of itself that kids and adults can do together!

 It’s so satisfying to use the glue that you’ve personally made yourself.
 And with pantry ingredients, you know it’s taste safe.

 Use homemade glue for these crafts: